 No overnight parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

-The Hickstead junction on the A23 used to offer easy access to The Castle Hotel and a 1920s garage, which in the 1970s became a full petrol station accompanied by a branch of Little Chef.
+The Hickstead junction on the A23 used to offer easy access to The Castle Hotel and a 1920s garage, which in the 1970s became a full petrol station accompanied by a branch of Little Chef; for a while it was Little Chef's biggest restaurant.
 There was a plan to add a hotel here but it didn't happen.

-In the late 1980s, plans to upgrade the A23 here were proposed which involved the garage and Little Chef being demolished.
+In the late 1980s, plans to upgrade the A23 here were proposed, which involved demolishing the garage and Little Chef.
 In response, in 1988 Trusthouse Forte started submitting plans for a new, much larger service area in the opposite corner of the new junction.
-The original plans included a new filling station and Little Chef restaurant which would include a Coffee Stop shop alongside a new hotel and tourist information centre.
-These plans were refused so in 1989 new plans emerged dropping the hotel from the plans.
-This set of plans were approved.
-A final set of plans were submitted in 1991 reintroducing the Travelodge to the plans and an amended site layout however plans were once again refused but later approved on appeal.
+Their original plan included a new filling station and Little Chef restaurant, which would include a Coffee Stop shop alongside a new hotel and tourist information centre.
+A revised option had no hotel and was approved.
+A final proposal, dated 1991, reintroduced the Travelodge adjusted the site layout; this was approved on appeal.

 While Forte were planning this service area, BP proposed their own larger development at the next junction up, Bolney.
 That plan was refused in favour of this one.

-In 1998, the restaurant gained an extension which saw the Coffee Stop turned into a Burger King.
+The restaurant gained an extension in 1998 which saw the Coffee Stop turned into a Burger King.
 The Travelodge also received a 40-bed extension in the same year.